apache/zeppelin/docs/interpreter/jdbc.md

 [Maven Repository : org.apache.hive:hive-jdbc](https://mvnrepository.com/artifact/org.apache.hive/hive-jdbc)

 ##### Impersonation
 When Zeppelin server is running with authentication enabled, then the interpreter can utilize Hive's user proxy feature i.e. send extra parameter for creating and running a session ("hive.server2.proxy.user=": "${loggedInUser}").
-This is particularly useful when multiple users are sharing a notebooks.
+This is particularly useful when multiple users are sharing a notebook.

 To enable this set following: